Book

 Working Papers

-"Standardizing Safety: The Politics of Occupational Exposure Limits in the EU" (with Rebecca Perlman)
+"Harmonizing Safety: The Politics of Occupational Exposure Limits in the EU" (with Rebecca Perlman, under review)

 Other Publications